Elton John lauds young artists, then mixes his new songs with old

-LOS ANGELES (Reuters) - At 66 years old, Elton John says he can make whatever kind of music he wants, regardless of commercial pressure, but he professes to love what young musicians are doing today.
+LOS ANGELES, Sept 17 (Reuters) - At 66 years old, Elton John says he can make whatever kind of music he wants, regardless of commercial pressure, but he professes to love what young musicians are doing today.

 At a rare free concert in Los Angeles on Monday night, John told the audience that it’s time to turn over the spotlight to younger artists, even as he prepares to release his 30th solo studio album “The Diving Board.”